syncfusion-content/winui-docs/winui/samples.md

 ### WinUI Desktop

-The WinUI desktop projet can be explored in Visual Studio by clicking `Run Local Demos` and selecting `Desktop` to open the `WinUI Sample Browser`.
+The WinUI desktop project can be explored in Visual Studio by clicking `Run Local Demos` and selecting `Desktop` to open the `WinUI Sample Browser`.

  ![Explore Syncfusion WinUI Demos with Desktop Project](Guide-to-run-the-samples-images/exploring-winui-desktop-sample-browser.png)